Group Tour Guidelines

 These guidelines will help make your group’s visit a fun and informative experience.
 Have questions?
 Please email email@example.com or call the WVU Visitors Center at 304-293-3489.

-We offer tours on Mondays, Wednesdays, and Fridays throughout the year.
+We offer tours throughout the year to group sizes of 10+.
+During the spring semester, we are able to accommodate groups on Tuesdays, Thursdays, and Fridays.
 Group visits must be requested at least one month in advance.
-For scheduling reasons, it is not always possible to accommodate your group on your preferred date.
-The earlier you schedule, the better.
+It is not always possible to accommodate your group on your preferred date, so the earlier you schedule, the better.

 • Requests for group visits must be made by someone from your school or visiting organization, not a third-party, such as a grant sponsor, travel agency or tour planning organization.